 The exam boards dictate the permissible start times for exams.
 Students are asked to report no later than 15 minutes before the start time indicated on the timetable.
 Morning sessions will start at 09.00 and afternoon sessions at 13.00.
 It is the student's responsibility to be aware of the start time of each exam.
-Please ensure your son/daughter checks his/her exam commitments for each day on the previous evening.
+Please ensure your child checks their exam commitments for each day on the previous evening.